SQLite Select

 HAVING group_filter;Code language: SQL (Structured Query Language) (sql)

-• Use HAVING clause to filter groups
+• Use the HAVING clause to filter groups.

 SELECT column_list